Date(s) - Sunday, March 18, 2018 - Saturday, April 14, 2018

 Maximum class size: 20 (10 Brazilians and 10 non-Brazilians)

-Students can pay online using Paypal (please include 3% processing fee for US residents unless you pay with a bank transfer, and 5% fee for international students is included in the Paypal Button link below), Venmo (no fee but for US residents only), Transferwise (Europeans) or a Bank Deposit in the US.
+Students can pay online using Paypal (3% processing fee for US residents unless you pay with a bank transfer, and 5% fee for international students is included in the Paypal Button link below), Venmo (no fee but for US residents only), Transferwise (Europeans) or a Bank Deposit in the US.
 Please contact email@example.com for more information, to register for the course and for payment questions.

 For Venmo please send payment to firstname.lastname@example.org.